 How much does an online French tutor cost?

 Online French tutors in the UK typically charge £25–£65/hr depending on the level, the tutor's qualifications and experience.
 Online rates are sometimes slightly lower than in-person because there are no travel costs on either side.
-On TutorLab every tutor sets their own rate and it is visible on their profile before you make contact — no agency commission on top.
+On TutorLab every tutor sets their own rate and it is visible on their profile before you make contact, with no agency commission on top.

 What do I need for an online French tutoring session?